First Russian circumnavigation: Geographic discoveries

-On the way from Japan to Kamchatka, Krusenstern went through the Tsushima Strait to the Sea of Japan, and depicted the Western coast of Hokkaido.
-They discovered a small Gulf of Patience.
-Given names are still present even in contemporary maps, for instance, capes of Senyavin and Soymonov.
-While transitioning through the Greater Kuril Chain, Krusenstern discovered four "Lovushki" islands.
-Then, while passing the Nadezhda Strait, the Krusenstern's crew reached the Cape Patience where it started shooting the way to Cape Levenstern, overall, 900 kilometres.
-Then they discovered the Northern Strait, the capes at the entrance and at the exit of which received names "Elizabeth" and "Maria" correspondingly.
-Near with the Northern access to the Amur Liman, the water depth was not significant, and Krusenstern concluded that Sakhalin was a peninsula.
-Participants of the first Russian circumnavigation conducted different oceanographic observations.
-They discovered the Equatorial Counter Current in Atlantic and the Pacific, measured the temperature difference at depths up to 400 m and determined its specific gravity, clarity and colour.
-They also found the reason behind the Milky seas effect and collected numerous data on atmospheric pressure, and tides in several areas of the oceans.
+On the way from Japan to Kamchatka, Krusenstern navigated through the Tsushima Strait to the Sea of Japan and mapped the western coast of Hokkaido.
+Many of the names given during the expedition remain on contemporary maps, for instance, the capes of Senyavin and Soymonov.

+While crossing the Greater Kuril Chain, Krusenstern discovered four "Lovushki" islands.
+Passing through the Nadezhda Strait, the Krusenstern's crew reached the Cape Patience, where it began charting the way to Cape Levenstern, covering a distance of approximately 900 kilometers.
+They also discovered the Northern Strait, naming its entrance and exit capes "Elizabeth" and "Maria" respectively.
+Near the northern entrance to the Amur Liman, Krusenstern noted shallow waters and incorrectly concluded that Sakhalin was a peninsula.

+Participants of the first Russian circumnavigation conducted various oceanographic observations.
+They identified the Equatorial Counter Current in the Atlantic and the Pacific Oceans, measured temperature differences at depths of up to 400 meters, and determined its specific gravity, clarity, and color.
+They also investigated the Milky Seas effect, explaining the phenomena, and collected extensive data on atmospheric pressure and tides in several oceanic regions.